 Announced back in December 2020, there was much speculation that this spin-off from The Mandalorian could feature X-Wing pilots Trapper Wolf (played by Dave Filoni) and Carson Teva (Paul Sun-Hyung Lee), both seen saving Mando from ice spiders in 'Chapter 10: The Passengers'.
 Teva also had an important role as a kind of space cop in subsequent episodes.

 Others believed it would feature Cara Dune, the former Rebel Shock Trooper played by Gina Carano.

-Unfortunately, it looks like won't get a chance to find out if either (or both) theories was correct as reports in May 2021 said that "Rangers of the New Republic is no longer in active development”.
+Unfortunately, as it stands we won't get a chance to find out if either (or both) theories were correct as May 2021 reports said that "Rangers of the New Republic is no longer in active development”.